-COFA 2951 Professional Practice - S1 or S2 T2 C3 Studio Arts Painting/ Drawing
+COFA 2951 Professional Practice - S1 or S2 T2 C8 Studio Arts Painting/Drawing

-Prerequisite and Co-requisite: Students must be undertaking a major study in either Painting or Drawing.
+Students must be undertaking a major study in either Painting or Drawing.

 This subject introduces students to issues relevant to the professional practice of Painting and Drawing.